A Reflection on Creating Trust in a Team

 My first statement to the team was about how I’d like to be thought of as a partner, how I was going to listen to their concerns and help them achieve their goals, and very specifically – not to judge or say they were doing things wrong.

-I know for sure I said that, because at the time of writing this I could see the slide I used whilst I introduced myself.
+I know for sure I said that, because at the time of writing this article I can see the slide I used whilst I introduced myself.
 I thought it was a reasonable way to open the working relationship, but the team were mute.
 Maybe they were waiting to see what happened next.
 Maybe it was so good it looked sinister.

 Anyway…